 As an interdisciplinary artist I use the artistic process to explore the ways in which generalizations are prioritized as ways of knowing about the world.
 Specifically, I am intrigued by our persistent tendencies to make assumptions about each other’s life situations.
-My work aims to create spaces, objects and ideas that challenge this phenomenon.
+My work aims to create spaces, objects and ideas that reject this phenomenon.
 Looking at ways of being that appear far from my own is integral to my research.
-And yet, in witnessing firsthand the societal disparities of wealth, education and health while working in mental-health care in Vancouver and Montreal and then living in the New York metropolitan area, I have developed a heightened awareness of how one can never know what is informing another’s way of perceiving and being in the world.
-As a consequence I have developed a strengthening hesitation to attempt to tell others' stories in my work.
-Instead my artistic process tends to involve modes which direct my work toward a social art practice where I invite people to represent parts of their personal journey in social settings while exploring the ways in which others’ perspectives can help to evolve my own understandings.
-For me this approach asserts that the process of forming is as important as the formed.
+And yet, in witnessing firsthand the societal disparities of wealth, education and health while working in the field of mental-health care, I have developed a heightened awareness of how one can never know what is informing another’s way of perceiving and being in the world.
+As a consequence, I have developed a strengthening hesitation to attempt to tell others' stories.
+Therefore, my artistic process tends to involve modes which direct my work toward social practice (ex. collaboration and public skill-share interventions), where I can look at how others’ perspectives can help to evolve my own understandings.